lindseysim/templatize/README.md

 Occupation: Chef
 ```

 The above though is somewhat messy of an implementation.
-One alternative is to separate a "display" variable like so:
+One alternative is to separate a "display" variable.

 &nbsp; *Template:*